priyanshusongara/Blog-API/README.md

 ## Overview

-A production-ready Blog API built using Django REST Framework with JWT authentication, allowing users to create, manage, and interact with blog posts securely.
+A production-ready and fully deployed Blog API built using Django REST Framework with JWT authentication.
+This API allows users to securely create, manage, and interact with blog posts.

-This project demonstrates real-world backend concepts such as authentication, permissions, and scalable API design.
+The project is live and hosted, showcasing real-world backend concepts such as authentication, permission handling, and scalable API design in a production environment.

 ---